dgandiaga/TDL-frozen-lake/README.md

 ![image](https://user-images.githubusercontent.com/26325749/145645431-62e30720-fe43-4e02-8319-eb319b025124.png)

 At the beginning it initializes all the action values Q(s, a) when a new state is discovered.
-In this version I use surrealistic high values for initialization in order to encourage exploration.
+In this version **I use surrealistic high values for initialization** in order to **encourage exploration**.
 Then everytime an action is taken, it chooses the action that is going to be taken in the new state and use its Q value for updating the expected value of the previous state.
-That only affects to non-terminal states, for terminal states the return is just the reward gotten in this last step.
+That only affects non-terminal states, for terminal states the return is just the reward gotten in this last step.

-This means that it is an on-line algorithm (the same policy that is being used for choosing the actions is also used for calculating returns during the update).
+This means that it is an **on-line algorithm** (the same policy that is being used for choosing the actions is also used for calculating returns during the update).
 This means it's sensitive to bad choices due to a non-greedy policy's decision for exploring.
-In this case I use an epsilon-greedy policy whose epsilon is multiplied by a factor lower than one at the end of every episode.
+In this case I use an **epsilon-greedy** policy whose epsilon is multiplied by a factor lower than one at the end of every episode.

 ## Usage